SjulsonLab/RPi4_behavior_boxes/README.md

 BehavBox is a system with Raspberry Pi computers that is sufficient to provide a foundation of constructing animal behavior training and experiment.

 # Quick Start
-in task_protocol, you could find all the task example.
-Each task has it's run file, task file, task information file and an example of session_information file.
+in task_protocol, you could find all the task examples.
+Each task has its run file, task file, task information file and an example of session_information file.

 To start running a task file, you need to first create a session_information pathway and session_information file in a path (suggested) in the home directory and outside of the git repo since you would have to configure and changes the file everyday for training purposes.